edouardss/rocket-sensors/tests/README.md

 3. Include both positive and negative test cases
 4. Update this README if adding new features
 5. Ensure tests pass in CI environment
+6. Use proper async handling for async methods
+7. Mock all external dependencies appropriately